fatima-ndiaye/bemoved-website/README.md

 - Vanilla JS

 ## Files and directories
-- index.html : the home page
+- index.html : the homepage
 - about-us.html : the about us page
 - contact.html : the contact page
 - index.css : the css page